-Track Specific Course Requirements:
+Track-Specific Course Requirements:

 Students in the Religion and Society track are required to take Social Scientific Approaches to Religion (RN 796).

-Track Specific Language & Research Competence Requirements:
+Track-Specific Language & Research Competence Requirements:

-Students in the Religion and Society track may be permitted, with the approval of their advisor, to substitute for the second modern foreign language, an exam in a relevant research methodology (such as statistics, ethnographic fieldwork methods, or other forms of qualitative or quantitative research skills).
+Students in the Religion and Society track may be permitted, with the approval of their adviser, to substitute for the second modern foreign language, an exam in a relevant research methodology (such as statistics, ethnographic fieldwork methods, or other forms of qualitative or quantitative research skills).

-Track Specific Basic Structure of Qualifying Examinations:
+Track-Specific Basic Structure of Qualifying Examinations: